KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Provides the base class for handling an error that occurs during the execution of a workflow application.

-    throw [System.Activities.WorkflowApplicationException]::New("Provides the base class for handling an error that occurs during the execution of a workflow application.")
+    throw [System.Activities.WorkflowApplicationException]::New('Provides the base class for handling an error that occurs during the execution of a workflow application.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Activities.WorkflowApplicationException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Activities.WorkflowApplicationException.aspx)